MuhsinaOtahonova/MuhsinaOtahonova/README.md

 🎓 I'm a computer engineering student from Uzbekistan. 🇺🇿

-📍 I currently live in Istanbul, Turkey. 🇹🇷
+📍 I currently live in Istanbul, Turkiye. 🇹🇷

 💻 I'm focused on developing my skills in embedded systems and software development.